TITLE 6. ROADWAYS

 (4) any other matter the commissioners court finds necessary to the installation, operation, or maintenance of the street lights.

-(c) This section does not supersede applicable provisions for street light service contained in the tariff of an electric utility that provides service to the subdivision.
+(c) This section does not supersede applicable provisions for street light service contained in the tariff of an electric utility that provides service to the area in which the lights are installed.

 (d) The county tax assessor-collector of a county in which a fee is imposed under this section shall include the fee in the tax bill prepared under Section 31.01, Tax Code, for each landowner whose real property is benefited by the street lights for which the fee is imposed.
 The tax bill must separately state the amount of the fee imposed under this section.
 The county tax assessor-collector shall collect the fee for the county in the same manner that the county tax assessor-collector collects ad valorem taxes for the county.